CovenantSQL/CovenantSQL/README.md

 1. DPoS (Delegated Proof-of-Stake) is applied in `Eventually consistency mode` database and also `Layer 1 (Global Consensus Layer)` in BlockProducer.
 CQL miners pack all SQL queries and its signatures by the client into blocks thus form a blockchain.
 We named the algorithm [`Xenomint`](https://github.com/CovenantSQL/CovenantSQL/tree/develop/xenomint).
 2. BFT-Raft (Byzantine Fault-Toleranted Raft)<sup>[bft-raft](#bft-raft)</sup> is applied in `Strong consistency mode` database.
 We named our implementation [`Kayak`](https://github.com/CovenantSQL/CovenantSQL/tree/develop/kayak).
 The CQL miner leader does a `Two-Phase Commit` with `Kayak` to support `Transaction`.<sup>[transaction](#transaction)</sup>

-CQL database consistency mode and node count can be selected in datebase creation with command  `cql create '{"UseEventualConsistency": true, "Node": 3}'`
+CQL database consistency mode and node count can be selected in database creation with command  `cql create '{"UseEventualConsistency": true, "Node": 3}'`

 ## Comparison